25 Jun 2019

-Take off down Parowan’s adorable Main Street and enjoy a small slice of Americana, feeling like you just stepped into a Norman Rockwell painting.
+Take off down Parowan’s adorable Main Street and enjoy a small slice of Americana which feels like you just stepped into a Norman Rockwell painting.
 While exploring Parowan, you’ll observe that the residents hold tight to their pioneer roots.
-Every corner of Parowan has a story to tell from the fully restored pioneer homes, to the Heritage Park, Old Rock Church to the pastoral Meeks Pond; all perfectly preserved through the love and care of the community.
+Every corner of Parowan has a story to tell: the fully restored pioneer homes, Heritage Park, Old Rock Church, the pastoral Meeks Pond—all perfectly preserved through the love and care of the community.
 The preserved historic homes, buildings and heritage sites (over 40 of them) are all within an easy walk of each other.
-Stop by the Parowan Visitor Center at 5 South Main Street to pick up the ultimate guide to adventure in Parowan, and flip through the pages until you find the page for Historical Walking Tours.
+Stop by the Parowan Visitor Center at 5 South Main Street to pick up their guidebook for adventuring in Parowan, then flip through the pages until you find the Historical Walking Tours section.
 Visit the Old Rock Church at 90 South Main Street.
-This is the oldest church building in southern Utah, though its current use is as a Daughters of Utah Pioneers Museum.
-Filled with portraits, stories, furniture, clothing, and many more artifacts from the pioneers who founded southern Utah; browsing the collections within the Old Rock Church could easily fill an afternoon.
+This is the oldest church building in Southern Utah, and is currently used as a Daughters of Utah Pioneers Museum.
+It’s filled with portraits, stories, furniture, clothing and artifacts from the pioneers who founded Southern Utah; browsing the collections within the Old Rock Church could easily fill an afternoon.

 Ready for even more adventure?
 Head out to the Parowan Gap.
 From Cedar City: Go north on Main Street to Hwy 130 and continue north for 13.5 miles.
-Then turn east and 2.5 miles on the Gap Road.
+Then turn east and go 2.5 miles on the Gap Road.
 Here you’ll find the stunning Parowan Gap.
-Researchers have identified what they believe to be solar and lunar calendars, plus hunting and cultural glyphs which provided early civilizations with a calendaring system where various solar time events are marked by shadows cast by the natural rock formations.
+Researchers have identified solar and lunar calendars here, plus hunting and cultural glyphs which mark solar events by casting shadows on rock formations.
 The sun, moon and planets rise and set in specific notches in the Gap as indicated by petroglyphs.
-Enjoy an afternoon among the jagged walls of the Parowan Gap, examine the glyphs, search for dinosaur tracks and walk the paved trails to your hearts’ content.
+Enjoy an afternoon among the jagged walls of the Parowan Gap, examine the glyphs, search for dinosaur tracks and walk the paved trails to your heart’s content.

 Drive east for 10.5 miles, drive under the interstate, turn onto 400 North, then onto Parowan Main Street.
-Parowan is the “mother town” of southern Utah.
-This “mother town” nickname comes from being the original southern Utah settlement that spurred the colonization of the west.
+Parowan is the “mother town” of Southern Utah.
+This “mother town” nickname comes from being the original Southern Utah settlement that spurred the colonization of the west.
 Finding a more picture-perfect small town main street could be difficult.
-Exploring Parowan, you’ll observe that the residents hold tight to their pioneer roots.
-Kids perform traditional pioneer dances at the town’s Birthday celebration and Labor Day they host the Iron County fair.
-Spend some time exploring Parowan Main Street, find and admire the preserved pioneer homes, and delve into the converted bank that is now the Parowan Visitor Center. *See if you can find the old bank vault inside!
+Exploring Parowan, you’ll observe that residents hold tight to their pioneer roots.
+Kids perform traditional pioneer dances at the town’s birthday celebration, and on Labor Day the Iron County Fair is hosted here.
+Spend some time exploring Parowan Main Street, find and admire the preserved pioneer homes and delve into the converted bank that is now the Parowan Visitor Center.
+See if you can find the old bank vault inside!

 Share your photos and posts with us by tagging them with any of the following: @visitcedarcity #visitcedarcity #visitparowan #parowangap